user-group/unravel/README.md

 * yacc
 * a C compiler; at the moment, gcc is assumed.

+Unravel compiles and runs on MacOS and Ubuntu Linux, and probably also on other flavors of Linux.

+## Linux
 The following C libraries should be available, with installation commands for Ubuntu and similar Linux distributions:

 * Xaw